CSE-362-2025/BoardGameProject/notes.md

 ### StopTile

-- Can be either a decision event or a non-decision event
+- Can be either a decision event or a static event
 - Can fail the criteria which displays a message

 ### EventTile